Eliot-Roxbergh/notes_pinephone/README.md

 If sound latency problems or issues, maybe try PipeWire.
 It did NOT help my sound issues, at least not a lot.
 (that is, firstly, that sometimes no sound, especially when just rebooted, and need to restart PulseAudio/reboot.
 Secondly, music often stops when headphone cable is pulled a little .. ~~bad connector?~~ one boot it worked 100% for hours so unsure the reason, must be software or issue with hw on boot?)... regardless annoying issues.

-It is easy to do; simply enable PipeWire, disable PulseAudio, and reboot the system.
+It is easy to do; simply enable PipeWire, disable PulseAudio, and reboot the system (below).

 Install and use PipeWire, Maybe this should be configured further (but then again PipeWire was installed by default, and used in some placed due to Wayland?
 It only needed to be enabled instead of PulseAudio globally as well.)